 Most banks do external transfers of money through electronic funds transfer (EFT) payments.
 An EFT payment is an umbrella term for multiple types of electronic payments, including automated clearing house (ACH) payments and wire transfers.
 EFT payments are safe, secure, and less expensive than alternative payment methods, including writing a check.

 Bank-to-bank electronic transfers happen all the time and are continuing to grow in numbers as more people opt for online banking and mobile banking services to fulfill their financial needs.
-In fact, the ACH network processed more than 30 billion payments in 2022, which totaled a value of more than $76 trillion.
+In fact, the ACH network processed 8.8 billion payments in the third quarter of 2025, which totaled a value of $23.2 trillion.

 How to transfer money from one bank to another